 Every person owning a dog, and not only, realizes that there is an early strong and natural reciprocal bond between human and dogs.
-This relationship however, did not kept its natural character, as throughout the years it was advanced by a lot of mutual hard work of dogs and human.
-This was achieved by using the common forms of communication– that are energy and persistent training, as the only formula that humans and dogs found as mostly relevant to fittingly adopt into each other’s lives.
+This relationship, however, did not keep its natural character, as throughout the years it was advanced by a lot of mutual hard work of dogs and human.
+This was achieved by using the common forms of communication– that are energy and persistent training, as the only formula that humans and dogs found as most relevant to fittingly adopt into each other’s lives.

-As we speak about dogs and human relationship – dogs are the ones expecting from humans to teach them and guide them about what they are expected to do.
+As we speak about dogs and human relationship – dogs are the ones expecting from humans to teach them and guide them about what they are supposed to do.

 Well, even that both – humans and dogs share emotions, these emotions somehow differ anyway.
-At the same time as people’s key emotion is reason, dogs natural emotion is instinct or “genetically based understanding”, meaning dogs behavior is led by how they naturally feel about life events – but then again, this must not be understood as the lack of dogs’ capability to learn and develop their logical thinking.
-However, let us say – dogs’ logical education functions somewhat different from people.
+At the same time as people’s fundamental feeling emotion is reason, dogs natural emotion is instinct or “genetically based understanding”, meaning dogs behavior is led by how they naturally feel about life events – but then again, this must not be understood as the lack of dogs’ capability to learn and develop their logical thinking.
+However, let us say – dogs’ relevant education functions somewhat different from people.

-In fact, dogs have many times proved they can be great learners from humans’ teachings.
+Dogs have many times proved they could be great learners from humans’ teachings.
 There is why persistent education by humankind must become an integral part of the dogs’ everyday life.

-As aforesaid, dogs are not able to make a reasonable thinking as people do, they can only learn by classical condition – meaning that they need signs or indications – such as the energy and body language food, toy or other rewarding means to tell them what we, humans want them to learn.
+As aforesaid, dogs are not able to do reasonable thinking as people do, they can only learn by the serious condition – meaning that they need signs or indications – such as the energy and body language food, toy or other rewarding means to tell them what we, humans want them to learn.

 Said differently, is on us to accurately look out after our dogs, so they get the proper leadership and instruction, same as we care of our children.
 Thus, sometimes this includes letting our dogs know where their limitations and boundaries are – and for that, we set rules and follow a specific leadership attitude to make sure they properly learn to behave what we call “the right way.”